w3c/wcag-act-rules/content/rules/c487ae/proposed.md

 - Accessibility support for some elements inheriting the semantic role of `link` (e.g. elements with `doc-*` attributes) may vary depending on the assistive technology in use.

 ## Background

+The HTML `area` element is both a link and non-text content.
+When this rule fails on `area` elements [success criterion 1.1.1 Non-text content][sc111] is not satisfied.

 ### Related rules